 Introduction to typography, color theory, photography, and design principles for print, Internet, and video/cinema communication.
 Instruction in the appropriate production technologies.
 OFFERED: Each semester.

 2220 Audio Production

 The art of creating quality audio production for radio, video/cinema, and the Internet.
 Emphasis is on production technique.
 PREREQUISITE: COMM 2020.
+Last offering will be Fall 2014.

 2240 Public Relations Foundations